CLO835-Project2/PTC-Project2/README.md

 # PTC-Project2

-Hi guys this is our final Project
+Hi guys, this is our project